Technigo/project-express-api/README.md

 Route params were okay
 Query params were harder

-Tried to use the slice method, did not make it.
-Commented out.

 Wrote URL examples in comments as they were hard to remember

 ## View it live